amyyyth/redux-app/README.md

 # A Simple app to study the working of Redux State management

-This project implements some state management functions using the react0redux package.
+This project implements some state management functions using the react-redux package.
+Inspired from the video Redux for Beginners (Dev Ed Channel // Youtube)

 ## Available Scripts